RIL creates history, becomes first Indian co to hit Rs 9 lakh cr m-cap mark

-Reliance Industries (RIL) on Friday added another feather to its cap by becoming the first Indian firm to hit the Rs 9 lakh crore market valuation mark.
-During late morning trade on BSE, the company's market capitalisation (m-cap) was Rs 9,01,490.09 crore.
+Reliance Industries (RIL) on Friday added another feather to its cap by becoming the first Indian firm to hit the Rs 9 lakh crore market valuation mark in intra-day trade.
+The company's market valuation zoomed to Rs 9,05,214 crore on the BSE during the day.
+However, at close of trade, the company's market capitalisation (m-cap) settled at Rs 8,97,179.47 crore.

-The scrip of the country's most-valued company was trading in the green, up 2.28 per cent to a record Rs 1,428, ahead of its earnings announcement later in the day.
+Shares of the country's most valued company rose by 1.37 per cent to close at Rs 1,415.30 ahead of its earnings announcement.
+During the day, it spurted 2.28 per cent to a record Rs 1,428.
 In August 2018, RIL became the first domestic firm to cross the Rs 8 lakh crore mark in terms of market valuation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)